Part 3: How to Study the Bible

 Today’s study resumed with Galatians 1:11— essentially the beginning of Paul’s autobiography.
 The notes from the cross-referenced footnotes (cf) from www.blueletterbible.org suggest reading from Acts 9.
 When we read Acts 9, we get more details to the events Paul referenced in his letter, which was his persecution of Christians.

-One of the areas of study we identified last time was the study of James, the half-brother of the LORD.
 Using Blue Letter Bible, we were able to search for the verse (Galatians 1:19) and click on the word James in order to see every instance the word James is used in the Bible.
 We knew we wanted to focus on the gospels so that’s where we limited our search results.
-In doing so, we were able to quickly identify the two James of the 12 Disciples: James the son of Zebedee and James the son of Alpheus.
+In doing so, we were able to quickly identify the two Jameses of the 12 Disciples: James, the son of Zebedee and James, the son of Alpheus.
 This meant that James, Jesus’s half-brother, was not one of the 12 Disciples.

-Which begged the question: Did James believe Jesus was the Messiah before Jesus ascended into Heaven?
+Which prompted the question: Did James believe Jesus was the Messiah before Jesus ascended into Heaven?
 None of the search results for the name “James” answered this question.
-But when we searched for the word “brothers”, we found John 7:5, which seems to indicate that James and Jesus’s other half brothers (Joseph, Simon and Judas, Matt.
+But when we searched for the word “brothers,” we found John 7:5, which seems to indicate that James and Jesus’s other half brothers (Joseph, Simon and Judas, Matt.
 13:54-55) did not believe Jesus was the Messiah during his ministry.
-Scripture does state, however, that Jesus appeared to James after his resurrection (1 Corinthians 15:7) and that James went on to be a “pillar” in the Messianic Jewish church in Jerusalem (Acts 15:13, Acts 21:18).
+Scripture does state, however, that Jesus appeared to James after his resurrection (1 Corinthians 15:7) and that James went on to be a “pillar” in the Messianic Jewish community in Jerusalem (Acts 15:13, Acts 21:18).

-It might seem silly to spend so much time thinking about James, the half-brother of Jesus, yet Paul determined he was important enough to specifically name in his letter to the churches.
-We must also remember that our goal with studying the Bible isn’t application; it is a better understanding of who God is, how he works, etc. There is no behavioral change associated with learning about James but we do get a glimpse into a life changed by Jesus and how that life went on to influence the greatest evangelist of all time!
+It might seem silly to spend so much time thinking about James, the half-brother of Jesus, yet Paul determined he was important enough to be specifically named in his letter to the churches.
+We must also remember that our goal with studying the Bible isn’t necessarily application; it is a better understanding of who God is, how he works, etc. There is no behavioral change associated with learning about James but we do get a glimpse into a life changed by Jesus and how that life went on to influence the greatest evangelist of all time!

 Other areas of study would be:

-1. The phrase “brothers and sisters.”
+The phrase “brothers and sisters.”
 A search in Blue Letter Bible of the word “brother” and then the word “sister” would begin to demonstrate how, when and where this phrase is used.
 This study would could help develop an understanding of how God views the church.

-3. In Acts 9:4-8, Jesus asks, “Why are you persecuting me?”
+In Acts 9:4-8, Jesus asks, “Why are you persecuting me?”
 Here Jesus identifies himself with believers.
 Where else does Jesus identify himself with believers?
 A good first-step would be Matthew 25:40.
 Another question is: does Jesus ever identify himself with non-believers?